Roly5573/Advice-Project/README.md

 # Advice Project

-This Advice in Havering website is an experimental project, which aims to be mobile friendly, providing easy access to free advice and support information, mainly for the local community who live or work within the London Borough of Havering.
+This Advice in Havering website is an experimental project, aiming to be mobile friendly, and providing easy access to free advice and support information, mainly for the local community who live or work within the London Borough of Havering.
 There are also important National telephone and website links.
+The website is anticipated and to be used mostly by people on the go using a mobile device, and as such, the information and links to advice and services, are all available within a single scrolling page.
+Direct telephone links will not work on large screen devices.
 ![responsive_display](assets/rmedia/am_i_responsive.png)